 It no ways implies that the website should end up looking like a ton of other websites out there.
 Instead, it comprises of having the key elements placed where the users would generally expect to find them, for example, a logo on the top left corner, the headline and the call to action button above the fold and navigation bar on the top right.

-Cognitive fluency plays a subtle yet significant role in decision making, and if utilized properly by the healthcare application development company you hired, it can boost the conversions for your SaaS website.
+Cognitive fluency plays a subtle yet significant role in decision making, and if utilized properly by the software developers you hired, it can boost the conversions for your SaaS website.
 Focus on avoiding distractions and promoting a sense of familiarity in the design in order to attract and eventually convert the customers.

 Designing the Layout of the SaaS Website

 The landing page of your SaaS website has to effectively communicate your brand message as well as your product offering, aid the customer movement further down the sales funnel via a sales CRM and ultimately convince and convert them.
 The design of the layout of the website as well as the elements to be incorporated has to be while keeping conversion optimization in mind.

 A SaaS website functions on the power of persuasion and every element of the website has to work together to attain the goal of conversion optimization.
 Here is a list of things that need to be kept in mind while designing the layout of your SaaS webpage.

 1. Make it Visually Appealing

 Strong visual cues go a long way in having an impactful SaaS website.
 They are subtle elements that are useful in diverting the customer’s attention where you want it to be.
 Use of contrasting colour gradients, graphics and eye-catching design elements for directing user attention where you want is a great tactic to boost conversions.

 A spaced out layout is essential for making a visual impact on the customers the first time they visit the webpage.